Improving the DTM

 I am doing some exercise on CT using the script (http://rdinnovation.onf.fr/projects/computree-simpletree-beta-version/files) for my single big tree point cloud.
 Generated DTM (raster image) doesn’t fit with filtered ground points (please see attached image).
 I tried to change “Clip min z and clip max z for extrapolation”, but the result is the same.
 I would be very grateful if anyone tells why this is happening and how can I improve?

-RE: Improving the DTM - Added by Hackenberg Jan over 1 year ago
+RE: Improving the DTM - Added by Hackenberg Jan almost 2 years ago

 Hi Sher,thanks for the feedback.
 From the script you link I assume u work, with my (SimpleTree) DTM step.
 I am not sure how stable my DTM step is, but this is the first clear bug report for my step showing a huge error, I received none such report by email, nor in this forum.
 Also in the data I could use in my last project such errors did not show up.
 Neverhteless, this error is out of the line.
 In fact I can see two kinds of error, corners are not good extrapolated, this is not an issue There is also no vegetation in the corners.
 The other one in front of the picture is a large issue and it needs to be handled.

 - I would kindly ask you to check if your point cloud is centered to (0,0,0).
 If it is not, center it and redo the step.
 If this fixes this error, everything is fine.
 Each of my step relies on PCL and PCL uses floats and therefore doesnt like larger numbers.
 If z-coordinates contain only real world height in the order of few hundred meters, this crushes all SimpleTree steps.
 If this is the solution, I beg you to post in this topic that this is the solution if it is, maybe with another screen if this is not too much too ask.
 Also post if this is not the case, still valuable information for me and other users and maybe other developers as well.